abhishek24488/grunt-cucumberjs/README.md

 #### How to generate HTML reports from JSON?

-If you have a `.json` file at the end of your cucumber suite run, you can pass it to `generate` function of `htmlReporter` as described in below example
+If you have a `.json` file at the end of your cucumber suite run, you can pass it to `generate` function of `htmlReporter` as described in below example,